by Sean Marten & Chris Baumgartner

 Dorothea Lambert Chambers (1878-1960) was a British tennis champion.
 She won seven Wimbledon Championships and a gold medal at the 1908 Summer Olympics, all while wearing ankle-length dresses.

-Al Bundy was the oafish family patriarch in the (very) American sitcom Married … with Children (Fox, 1987-1997).
-The role was played by Ed O’Neill.
+Peg Bundy, played by Katey Sagal, is the deeply sarcastic wife of oafish family patriarch Al Bundy (Ed O’Neill) in the (very) American sitcom Married … with Children (Fox, 1987-1997).

 She’s getting groped by Paul Harvey.